mpecicUSA/publichooked/fishing-journal/README.md

     * Photo of fishing location, catch, equipment

 * A list of technologies that you plan to use
-    * React, React Router, Bootstrap, ReactStrap
+    * React, React Router, Bootstrap, ReactStrap, postgresSQL,
 * A well-defined and written-out feature list
+    * A user can upload photos, comments, and stats from trip
     * A user on log in will be able to dashboard of overall stats with number of trips, catches, time spent on water
     * A user will be able to group trips by location or linearly
-    * A user can upload photos, comments, and stats from trip
     * Each trip will be a card containing photo(s) from trip, date, time, stats from trip